-Similarly, if the most you can deadlift is 405 LBs for 6 reps, this is your 6 rep deadlift PR.
+Similarly, if the most you’ve deadlifted for 6 reps is 405 LBs, this is your 6-rep deadlift PR.

-There are also many more types of PRs that depend on the type of exercise, some of which we will cover in this article.
+There are also many more types of PRs that depend on the type of exercise, some of which I will cover in this article.

 What Does PR Mean In Gym Terms: Importance

 Tracking PRs, both rep and weight PRs is a great way to monitor progress and achieve progressive overload.

 Doing so helps the process of planning workouts and creating goals much easier.

 As it allows you to form a baseline, develop training plans, and keep it interesting.

 Because having a goal generally makes working out more fulfilling and enjoyable.